mivano/azure-cost-cli/README.md

 When you do not specify a subscription id, it will fetch the actively selected one of the `az cli` instead.

 > If the application is not working properly, you can use the `--debug` parameter to increase the logging verbosity and see more details.

+> This tool uses the Azure Cost Management API to get the cost.
+Not all subscriptions have access to this API.
+To check if your subscription has access, you can use the `az account subscription show --subscription-id yourid --query '[subscriptionPolicies.quotaId]' -o tsv
+` command.
+Validate the resulting quota id with the ones on the [Microsoft list](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers) to see if it is supported.

 ## Authentication